A liturgical resource of the Catholic Archdiocese of Melbourne

 Points of interest and Catholic lore

-• In the biblical material, the term leper probably referred to people who were suffering from a variety of skin disorders.
+• In the text, the term ‘leper’ probably referred to people who suffered from a variety of skin disorders.

-• Leprosy was seen as a punishment for sin, so lepers were moral outcasts as well as physical outcasts.
+• Leprosy was perceived as a punishment for sin, so lepers were considered moral outcasts as well as physical outcasts.

-• When a leper was ‘cured’, certain purification rites were performed by the priests (Leviticus 14).
-It was only after purification that lepers could again come into contact with friends and relations and once again take part in the religious life of Israel.
+• When a leper was ‘cured’, the priests performed certain purification rites (Leviticus 14).
+It was only after purification that lepers could again come into contact with friends and relations, and once again participate in the religious life of Israel.

-• There was an ancient animosity between the Jews and the Samaritans dating back to the period after the reign of King Solomon, when his death resulted in civil war and the splintering of the kingdom into two.
-The break-away northern kingdom of Samaria built a new temple on Mount Gerizim, rejecting the temple in Jerusalem.
-The Samaritans were considered apostates by those of the southern kingdom of Judah.
+• An ancient animosity existed between the Jews and the Samaritans.
+It originated in the period after King Solomon’s reign, when his death prompted civil war and the kingdom’s division into two.
+The break-away northern kingdom of Samaria rejected the temple in Jerusalem and built a new temple on Mount Gerizim.
+Those in the southern kingdom of Judah considered the Samaritans apostates.

 Exploring the Word